 General Overview – There is a high demand for orphanages throughout Tanzania due to the overwhelming number of children left behind when their parents pass away due to illness and disease, including HIV.
 There are two main types of orphanages throughout Tanzania, day orphanages and boarding orphanages.
+Here, we’ll take a closer look at Orphanage Placements – Volunteering in Tanzania.

 The day orphanages which are most common are run like schools where children attend during the day and go home to stay with family friends or relatives in the afternoon.
 Children are sent to these orphanages (prior to school) as their carers are unable to look after them during the day.
 Boarding orphanages run around the clock and are usually overcrowded and understaffed due to high demand and the expenses associated with running them.